`

 Scan from Fall-Winter 1969 Disneyland Guidebook © Disney

-Four attractions on Yester New Orleans Square map
+Four Yester New Orleans Square attractions in the 1969 Guidebook

 As you exit from Pirates of the Caribbean, make a right turn just before you reach Royal Street.
 Or you can enter directly from Royal Street.